Hustle/project-mock-api/README.md

 After running the command above you can then make a get request to `localhost:3000/people` for an index of all the people.
 Or `localhost:3000/people/${peopleId}` for an individual.

+You can also access `localhost:3000/me` for a good starting point person to open with.

 #### For the curious:

 This is built with [json-server](https://github.com/typicode/json-server) which exposes some extra endpoints that